movableink/ember-cli-deploy-github-deployment-status/README.md

 ### task

 Optional parameter to specify a task to execute.
 See the [GitHub docs][3] for more info.

 _Default:_ `deploy`

 ### autoMerge

 Optional parameter to merge the default branch into the requested ref if it is behind the default branch.
 See the [GitHub docs][3] for more info.

 _Default:_ `false`

 ### requiredContexts

 Optional array of status contexts verified against commit status checks.
 If this parameter is omitted from the parameters then all unique contexts will be verified before a deployment is created.
 To bypass checking entirely pass an empty array.
 See the [GitHub docs][3] for more info.

 _Default:_ `[]`

 ### payload

 Optional JSON payload with extra information about the deployment.
 See the [GitHub docs][3] for more info.

 _Default:_ `null`

 ### environment

 Optional name for the target deployment environment (e.g., production, staging, qa).
 See the [GitHub docs][3] for more info.

 _Default:_ `'production'`

+### description

+Short description of the deployment.
+See the [GitHub docs][3] for more info.

+_Default:_ `''`

 ## Running Tests